 Take Steps to Improve Your Creditworthiness

-Based on the information in your credit report, lenders determine how risky it is to extend you credit.
-However, even if you’ve had problems in the past, you can improve your creditworthiness by taking the proper steps.
+Lenders typically determine eligibility and the interest rates they offer based on the information in your credit report.
+If you’ve had problems in the past, you can improve your creditworthiness by taking the proper steps.

 Look at your ratio of debt to available credit.
-Having a number of credit cards with high credit limits may seem like a good thing; however, while it affords you the opportunity to spend more, many lenders will see it as risky.
+Having credit cards with high credit limits may seem like a good thing.
+However, while it affords you the opportunity to spend more, many lenders will see it as risky.
 Even though you haven’t used the credit, knowing it is there and available may be a concern.

 However, don’t start closing your unused credit card accounts just yet.
 Having fewer open accounts may actually lower your credit score.
 Lenders typically like to lend to people who use their credit.